aG00Dtime/csv_project/Program Functions.md

 * Summaries are produced that shows the average vehicles registered and total over the period (sorted from highest to lowest).[Option 4]

-- They also have the option to see the difference between two years and a graphs that shows the years side by side.
+- They also have the option to see the difference between two years that they select and a graph that shows the years side by side.
 [Option 5]